andersmurphy/andersmurphy-blog/resources/posts/2019-12-07-ruby-functional-programming.md

 => 10
 ```

-Working with `lambda` looks something like this.
+Working with `lambda` looks something like this:

 ```Ruby
 add = lambda {|x, y| x + y}